coolscode/device_xiaomi_cezanne/README.md

 cezanne: [@Xayah](https://github.com/XayahSuSuSu) , [@nzlov](https://github.com/nzlov) , [@ZhcnPanda](https://github.com/ZhcnPanda) , [@Raspberry Kan](https://github.com/Raspberry-Monster)
 and others contributed to it.

-#### A simple build guide for AOSP-based ROM on cezanne is in [Wiki](https://github.com/coolscode/device_xiaomi_cezanne/wiki) now
 ### Known issues
-- Volume adjustment when calling
+- Volume adjustment when taking a call
 - Deep sleep (Only takes up half of the standby time) and no deep-sleep time when AOD is on
-- Udfps dimming may need to be improved
+- Power-off charging
 - SELinux: Permissive
 - Maybe more...